-I am a research biologist at Cascadia Research Collective, a non-profit organization conducting research on marine mammal populations off the US West Coast and Hawaiian Islands.
+I am a research assistant at Cascadia Research Collective, a non-profit organization conducting research on marine mammal populations off the US West Coast and Hawaiian Islands.
 I was recently awarded the National Science Foundation Graduate Research Fellowship and will be joining the Whale Habitat, Ecology & Telemetry (WHET) Lab led by Dr. Daniel Palacios at the Marine Mammal Institute at Oregon State University starting Fall 2021.

 I’m broadly interested in applied ecological research and conservation, but have a particular interest in the population and movement ecology of marine mammals.
 Through my current and future research, I aim to use quantitative techniques to better understand the processes that drive animal movements through several lenses (environmental, social, behavioral) and at several scales (individual to population), to effectively inform management decisions.